A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Related Research Topics

-As a special case of transfer learning \cite{pan2009survey}, domain adaptation (DA) \cite{ben2010theory} leverages labeled data from a source domain to learn a classifier for an unlabeled target domain with a different distribution, in the transductive learning manner \cite{joachims1999transductive}.
-There are two major assumptions of domain shift \cite{quinonero2008dataset,moreno2012unifying}: \emph{covariate shift} in which the features cause the labels; and \emph{label shift} in which the labels cause the features.
-We briefly introduce a few popular techniques and refer the reader to the existing literature on DA (\eg, \cite{csurka2017comprehensive,kouw2019review,wilson2020survey}) for further information.
-DA methods rely on the existence of source data to bridge the domain gap, and existing techniques can be broadly divided into four categories, \ie, input-level translation \cite{bousmalis2017unsupervised,hoffman2018cycada}, feature-level alignment \cite{long2015learning,ganin2015unsupervised,tzeng2017adversarial}), output-level regularization \cite{chen2019domain,cui2020towards,jin2020minimum}, and prior estimation \cite{saerens2002adjusting,lipton2018detecting,azizzadenesheli2019regularized}.
-If it is possible to generate training data from the source model \cite{li2020model}, then the SFDA problem can be addressed using standard DA methods.
+As a special case of transfer learning \citep{pan2009survey}, DA \citep{ben2010theory} typically leverages labeled data from a source domain to learn a classifier for an unlabeled target domain with a different distribution, in a transductive learning manner \citep{joachims1999transductive}.
+There are two major assumptions of distribution shift \citep{quinonero2008dataset}: \emph{covariate shift} in which the input features cause the labels; and \emph{label shift} in which the output labels cause the features.
+We briefly introduce a few popular techniques and refer the reader to the existing literature on DA (\eg, \citep{kouw2019review,wilson2020survey}) for further information.
+DA methods rely on the existence of source data to bridge the domain gap, and existing techniques can be broadly divided into four categories, \ie, input-level translation \citep{bousmalis2017unsupervised,hoffman2018cycada}, feature-level alignment \citep{long2015learning,ganin2015unsupervised,tzeng2017adversarial}), output-level regularization \citep{chen2019domain,cui2020towards,jin2020minimum}, and class-prior estimation \citep{saerens2002adjusting,lipton2018detecting,azizzadenesheli2019regularized}.
+If it is feasible to generate training data from the source model \citep{li2020model}, then the task of TTDA can be tackled using conventional DA methods.
+Likewise, one relevant topic closely related to TTBA (batch size equals 1) is \emph{one-shot domain adaptation} \citep{luo2020adversarial,varsavsky2020test}, which entails adapting to a single unlabeled instance while still necessitating the source domain during adaptation.
+Moreover, OTTA is closely related to \emph{online domain adaptation} \citep{moon2020multi,yang2022burn}, which involves adapting to an unlabeled target domain with streaming data that is promptly deleted after adaptation.

-Specifically, one closely related topic is \textbf{one-shot domain adaptation} \cite{luo2020adversarial,wan2020one,varsavsky2020test,marsden2022gradual,zhang2022mixup}, which involves adapting to only one unlabeled instance while still requiring the source domain during adaptation.
-Another closely related topic is \textbf{online domain adaptation} \cite{moon2020multi,yang2022burn}, which involves adapting to an unlabeled target domain with streaming data that is deleted immediately after adaptation.
-Inspired by federated learning \cite{li2020federated}, several studies \cite{peng2020federated,feng2021kd3a,wu2021collaborative} on \textbf{federated domain adaptation} offer an alternative solution for test-time domain adaptation that acquires the feedback (\eg, gradients and model parameters) from the target domain to the source domain multiple times.
-Nonetheless, this solution may not be feasible for certain scenarios due to the limited availability of training data and the high communication costs involved in transferring data across multiple devices, as compared to one-time model adaptation \cite{liang2020we,sun2020test,wang2021tent}.